 The CWSRF market loan rate determination procedure is described in the program regulations Title 131 and is based on the cost of obtaining money for the Fund and on public finance market rates.
-Rates will be determined from one-third of the average of the 10 and 30-year Municipal Bond rates, rounded down to the nearest even ten basis point level, at the start of each quarter, beginning in January 2023.
+Rates will be determined from one-third of the average of the 10 and 30-year Municipal Bond rates, rounded down to the nearest even ten basis point level, at the start of each quarter.
 For this IUP, there will be a split between both rate and fee, with a minimum combined range of no less than 1% and no more than 2%.
-At the start of the fiscal year the combined rate of interest and fee will be set at 1%.

 Projects which incorporate eligible GPR components may receive a deduction of up to 0.50% annual interest rate depending upon the percentage of project that is GPR eligible.
 Loans made for emergency projects that serve as bridge financing while a borrower awaits to receive funding from other sources, such as FEMA, will have an annual interest rate of 0%.
-The market rate for Planning Loans will be set at 0% for the SFY 2023 IUP, with fees remaining at 0.5%.
-Further, should the recipient return to the program for a construction loan related to an awarded Planning Loan, an additional subsidy of loan forgiveness up to the final Planning Loan awarded, may be added to the construction loan.
+The market rate for Planning Loans will be set at 0% for the SFY 2024 IUP, with fees remaining at 0.5%.
+Further, should the planning loan recipient return to the program for a construction loan, an additional subsidy of loan forgiveness up to the final Planning Loan awarded, may be added to the construction loan.

 As an effort to continue to create jobs and generate new businesses, the NDEE may offer incentives for economic development through reduced interest rates.
 The NDEE Director may adjust the market rate of interest in response to changing public finance market conditions.
-The actual interest rate charged on each loan will be determined under the procedures described in Appendix C. Except those municipalities offered 0% assistance as part of the SFY 2022 program will have that rate available through SFY 2023, but only for the project totals identified in SFY 2022.
+The actual interest rate charged on each loan will be determined under the procedures described in Appendix C. Except those municipalities offered 0% assistance as part of the SFY 2022/2023 program will have that rate available through SFY 2024, but only for the project totals identified in SFY 2023.